-A: As I mentioned above, Facebook Blueprint is good for learning the mechanics of Facebook Ads Manager.
+A: As I mentioned above, Facebook Blueprint is good for learning how to use Facebook Ads Manager.
 As far as strategies go, you have to take Facebook’s advice with a grain of salt.
 Facebook has a conflict of interest with you.

 That means, that what’s best for Facebook is not necessarily best for you and your ads, your sales, etc. Facebook has their interests, and you have yours, and those aren’t always aligned.